Character Classes

 The character begins with a spell book containing numerous spells, most likely a book that they were given to by their master or school, but this can vary depending upon the character’s background.

-Magicians start play knowing one spell list per rank in spellcraft; all of the spells for each list are inscribed in their grimoire, along with 1d4 additional lists that they have not yet learned.
+Magicians start play knowing one spell list per rank in spellcraft; all of the spells for each list are inscribed in their grimoire, along with 4 additional lists that they have not yet learned.
 The Player and Gamemaster should work together to agree upon the contents of their grimoire.

 Force

 Magicians have a Force Level equal to 1 per 5 ranks in Spellcraft.
-A Magician's Force is the highest level of spell he can cast, including lower-level spells that have been scaled up, and acts as a modifier to many spell effects.
+A Magician's Force is the highest level of spell they can cast, including lower-level spells that have been scaled up, and acts as a modifier to many spell effects.

 High Magic